maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 #### Pinhole Camera
-Since we don’t want the above situation to happen, we use a thing called a **pinhole** so that all rays but on is blocked and projected on the sensor.
+Since we don’t want the above situation to happen, we use a thing called a **pinhole** so that all rays but one is blocked and projected on the sensor.

 ![[Screenshot 2024-10-14 at 9.15.56 PM.png]]
 Hence, each scene point can only contribute to one sensor pixel.